yannickspies/anthropic-computer-use-bash-and-files/README.md

 ### Bash Tool Usage
 - Execute shell commands through Claude:
   - `uv run main "show me the contents of the current directory" --mode bash`
-  - `uv run main "create a new directory called 'test-data' and create 3 new files in it called 'file1.txt', 'file2.txt', and 'file3.txt'" --mode bash`
-  - `uv run main "delete all python files in current dir" --mode bash --no-agi` (safe mode)
+  - `uv run main "show me the contents of the current directory" --mode bash--no-agi` (safe mode)
+  - `uv run main "list tables from the data/app.db file" --mode bash`
+  - `uv run main "read the first 3 lines of README.md and write insert them into the data/app.db sqlite database logging table" --mode bash`

 ## Very cool command sequence
 - `uv run main "write a detailed 3 use case document for llms to a 'llm_use_cases.md' markdown file. then break that file into three going into details about the use cases."`